juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 > [ is a shell builtin
 > $ type test
 > test is a shell builtin
+> $ type type
+> type is a shell builtin
 > ```
 > This has no practical use at all, but its a nice thing to know, right?

 Bash interprets expressions starting with `[[` as _compound commands_.
-You can get all the details in the manual pages, but in short it means that patters with the format `[[ EXPRESSION ]]` are parsed as a whole unit by Bash
+You can get all the details in the manual pages, but in short it means that patters with the format `[[ EXPRESSION ]]` are parsed as a whole unit by bash
-itself: it just takes the whole thing, evaluates it as a compound command and makes it return a value depending on the result of the evaluation.
+itself: it just takes the whole thing, evaluates it as a compound command and makes it have an exit code depending on the result of the evaluation.

 ```bash
 [[ expression ]]